Hardening x402: PII-Safe Agentic Payments via Pre-Execution Metadata Filtering: Results and Discussion

 The 21 PERSON false positives in the NLP sweep (precision = 0.894) are not noise from a poorly tuned model.
 They are the spaCy NER model correctly firing on tokens that look like names in isolation but are not ground-truth PII in the corpus --- generic nouns, service names, or identifier strings that happen to match the NER model's name patterns.

 In an x402 context, this is an acceptable tradeoff.
 A false positive means the payment metadata field is redacted when it did not need to be.
 The agent's payment still proceeds; only the field value is replaced with a placeholder.
 The server receives \texttt{<PERSON>} instead of \texttt{SupportAgent}.
 For the vast majority of x402 use cases, this is a non-event.
-For the alternative --- a missed true positive, a real name transmitted unredacted to the facilitator and server --- there is no recall.
+For the alternative --- a missed true positive, a real name committed to a public ledger --- there is no recovery path.

 The precision-recall asymmetry in PII filtering is not unique to x402; it is a general property of any system where false negatives are irreversible and false positives are recoverable.
-Setting \texttt{min\_score = 0.4} instead of a higher threshold is a deliberate choice to prefer recall.
-Operators who can tolerate more false positives for even higher recall can lower the threshold further; the Section~\ref{sec:experiments} sensitivity analysis provides the quantitative basis for that decision.
+Setting \texttt{min\_score = 0.5} rather than a higher value is a mild precision-favouring choice within a flat region: the structural recognisers fire at a fixed $0.85$, so lowering the threshold recovers no additional structural recall, and only a threshold above $0.85$ would begin to drop them.
+The threshold therefore governs PERSON detection alone; the Section~\ref{sec:experiments} sensitivity analysis provides the quantitative basis for that decision.